Integrating Brain-Computer Interface and Neuromorphic Computing for Human Digital Twins: Spiking Neural Network Enhanced Bio-HDT

 \subsubsection{FL training and baselines}

 We utilize the FedAvg algorithm~\cite{McMahan2016CommunicationEfficient} to conduct the FL framework.
-For the learning hyper-parameters, the learning rate, batch size and local epoch are set as $\left\{ 0.01, 64, 1 \right\} $.
-Moreover, we conduct performance comparisons between our proposed method, denoted as FL4BCI-SNN, and two baseline methods: (i) FL4BCI-CNN and (ii) FL4BCI-LSTM.
-Specifically, the architecture of FL4BCI-CNN is designed to match that of FL4BCI-SNN, while the FL4BCI-LSTM network consists of two LSTM layers followed by a single linear layer.
+For the learning hyper-parameters, the learning rate, batch size and local epoch are set as $\left\{ 0.01, 64, 5 \right\} $.
+Moreover, we conduct performance comparisons between our proposed method, denoted as FL4BCI-SNN, and two baseline methods: (i) FL4BCI-convolutional neural network (CNN)~\cite{LeCun2015Deep} and (ii) FL4BCI-long short-term memory (LSTM)~\cite{LeCun2015Deep}.
+The FL4BCI-CNN baseline is constructed using a traditional ANN-based CNN architecture and adopts an identical structural configuration to FL4BCI-SNN, comprising two convolutional layers, each followed by batch normalization, ReLU activation, and pooling, and one final linear layer for classification.
+The FL4BCI-LSTM baseline consists of two stacked LSTM layers with a single linear output layer, enabling the model to capture temporal dependencies within BCI signals.
+This consistent architecture design ensures fair comparison between the SNN-based and ANN-based frameworks in terms of depth and parameter scale.

-To evaluate the performance of our proposed method, we first compare both energy consumption and identification accuracy between our method and baseline approaches as shown in Fig.~\ref{fig:details}.
+We compare both energy consumption and identification accuracy between our method and baseline approaches, as shown in Fig.~\ref{fig:details}.
+Following prior work~\cite{shang2025energy}, we consider the model-level compute energy attributable to the neural network per inference step, which can be quantified by decomposing floating-point operations (FLOPs) into primitives.
 In Fig.~\ref{fig:details}(a), we can observe that FL4BCI-SNN exhibits the lowest energy consumption at 0.5$\mu$J, whereas FL4BCI-LSTM records the highest at 5.08$\mu$J, demonstrating an improvement of 10.16 times.
 Meanwhile, FL4BCI-CNN, which employs an ANN architecture similar to that of FL4BCI-SNN, consumes 3.13$\mu$J. This consumption reflects an energy efficiency gap of more than 6 times compared to FL4BCI-SNN.
 Besides, as illustrated in Fig.~\ref{fig:details}(b), FL4BCI-SNN shows a progressive improvement in accuracy, reaching 71.05$\%$ over approximately 41 training epochs.
 In contrast, FL4BCI-CNN achieves a lower final accuracy of 54.92$\%$, demonstrating a substantial gap of 16.13$\%$ below FL4BCI-SNN.
 FL4BCI-LSTM, outperforms both, achieving the highest accuracy of 76.62$\%$, which is 5.57$\%$ higher than FL4BCI-SNN and 21.70$\%$ higher than FL4BCI-CNN.
+Despite its superior accuracy, FL4BCI-LSTM also exhibits significantly higher energy consumption, at 5.08$\mu$J, which is approximately 10.16 times greater than that of FL4BCI-SNN at 0.5$\mu$J. This high energy demand poses significant challenges for energy-sensitive wearable devices and sensors.
+Conversely, compared to FL4BCI-CNN, FL4BCI-SNN not only achieves a 16.13$\%$ improvement in accuracy but also reduces energy consumption by 6.26 times, further demonstrating the efficacy of our scheme.